length

 Meals: B, L

-After enjoying breakfast we head off onto today’s walk which will eventually descend us down to Hall’s Gap.
-First though we start with a transfer to near Werdug hiker’s camp and shortly after a climb to Lake Wartook Lookout at 829m, one of the highest points in the Mount Difficult range which offers incredible views with Mount William and the Black ranges in the distance and the evocatively named Asses Ears Mountains and Wartook Basin below you.
+Your day will start with a transfer to near Werdug Hikers Camp and a climb to Lake Wartook Lookout.
+At 829m, it is one of the highest points in the Mount Difficult Range and offers incredible views of Mount William and the Black Range in the distance, and the evocatively named Asses Ears Mountains and Wartook Basin below you.

-After descending back to Mt.
-Difficult road you cross over onto the Eastern side of the range again, skirting cliffs with views out onto the plains below.
-Then you begin a steep descent on a stone staircase through a pass in the cliffs and walk through a forest of messmate and stringybark which after several km brings us to Chatauqau peak and Clematis falls; both short side trips where you can take your lunch.
-The last section descends you down into Halls Gap and your centrally located accommodation in the town.
+After descending back to Mount Difficult Road you cross over onto the eastern side of the range again, skirting cliffs with views of the plains below.
+Then you begin a steep descent on a stone staircase through a pass in the cliffs and walk through a forest of messmate stringybark, which after several kilometres brings you to Chatauqua Peak and Clematis Falls – both short side trips where you can take your lunch.
+The last section descends into Halls Gap and your centrally located accommodation in town.

 Overnight: Halls Gap